 When you use the watch in this mode, as with the Vivosmart HR, you cannot record activity or use the watch normally, so you cannot record activity or view your data screens while transmitting the heart rate via ANT+.

-To activate this feature, simply go to the heart rate widget and press and hold the top scroll button to access the specific options for that mode.
-You will find the "Broadcast Heart Rate" option.
+To poder activate this function, simply go to the heart rate widget and press and hold the top scroll button to access the options specific to that mode.
+You will find the option to "Broadcast heart rate".

 Once the retransmission is activated, you simply have to look for the sensor on the device you want to use to record the training session, and from there, you will have on the screen of the other device the heart rate sent by the FR235.

 Remember that ANT+, unlike Bluetooth, allows you to connect a slave device to multiple master devices, so you can have one sensor connected to multiple devices.